cowboyd/react-acceptance-testing/README.md

 ## Whole Applications

 We want to know if the application as it will run, runs.
-Testing components in isolation is a handy and worthwhile enterprise, we want to know if all of our components taken together with any other external code will work the way we expect.
-That's why we want to
+Testing components in isolation is a handy and worthwhile enterprise, but we want to know if all of our components taken together with any other external code will work the way we expect.

 *Solution:* boot the whole application before every testcase.